Q3 CTV Ad Spend Grew 39% YOY

 While innovation for shoppable units has been taking off, perhaps there is an easier solution that doesn’t require a beta test.
 87% of TV viewers watch with a second screen in hand, whether that’s a mobile device, tablet, laptop, or e-reader.
 A majority of these viewers (65%!) use their secondary device to look up information and head to an advertiser’s site while they stream.
 Leaning into this already adopted behavior is a streamlined way to drive conversions from the TV screen and one that MNTN Performance TV takes full advantage of with cross-device attribution that tracks when a viewer sees an ad on their TV screen and when they visit an advertiser’s site (or convert!) on their second screen.
 Advertisers can use the premium Living Room Quality inventory to encourage viewers to take an action on their secondary device without having to use experimental ad budgets to test new formats.

-While CTV ads can drive these lower funnel metrics, there are some attributes that can make them even more effective.
+While CTV ads can drive these lower funnel metrics and KPIs, there are some attributes that can make them even more effective.
 Analysis has shown that video ads that are eye-catching, using color, music, and emotion, are more likely to elicit a response and ensure viewers look up from their second screen.
 Effective ads also feature a call-to-action (CTA) that is both visual and audible, as well as a persistent URL so that the destination is clear.
 According to MNTN analysis (we’ve seen A LOT of ads), ads following this formula drive a 32% higher average visit rate, as well as 48% lower cost per visit – no beta testing required.

 TV is continuing to evolve, but the ability to drive lower-funnel conversions is already a (successful) option in today’s advertising world.